Internally Rotated Shoulders, often referred to as rounded shoulders, are one of the biggest culprits for bad posture.

 In plain English for the rest of us:

-To start finding better posture, you can stretch these large muscles to improve their flexibility.
+To start fixing internally rotated shoulder and start working towards a better posture, you can stretch these large muscles to improve their flexibility.
 If you hang out in that bad posture all the time, you can significantly alter the way your shoulder joint functions.
 This can lead to shoulder pain and other issues over time.

 Watch the video above for some simple stretches using a tool everyone has: a wall!
 You can do these stretches at home, in the office or the gym to help fix internally rotated shoulders.